Olaniyi2959/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-my read me file for 103-water_and_stir
+my first readme for 103-water_and_stir